mihaigalos/pipeview/README.md

 ### Custom configs

-You can create a config in `~/.config/pipeview.toml` OR te current folder with filename `pipeview.toml` and call it using `pipeview --config=foo`.
+You can create a config in `~/.config/pipeview.toml` or the current folder with filename `pipeview.toml` and call it using `pipeview --config=foo`.

-The format has to be:
+An example custom config could be:
 ```toml
 [foo]
 regex="^(.*?) (.*?) (.*?): (.*?) (.*)"